CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Netfilter-ACLs/_index.md

 {{< /tab >}}
 {{< /tabs >}}

 The **ECE** bit is set after one of the endpoints receives a packet with the [CE](## "Congestion Experienced") bit set by a router.
 The endpoint then sets the ECE bit in the returning ACK packet to notify the other endpoint that it needs to slow down.
 The other endpoint sends a CWR packet.

-The default is to match when the bit is set.
-You can reverse the match by using an explanation point. (!)
+To match on the ECE bit:

 {{< tabs "TabID947 ">}}
 {{< tab "NCLU Commands ">}}